sslhound/sigsink/README.md

 # sigsink

 A http signature validation server.
+Use it to test webhooks and services that implement HTTP signatures.

 # Usage